omarHus/ELG3336_Self-Leveling-Glider/README.md

 # ELG3336_Self-Leveling-Glider
-GOAL: TO Develop a self-leveling glider.
+GOAL: To Develop a self-leveling glider.

 ## Motivation
 Initially part of our final project for ELG3336 at the University of Ottawa